In this guide

 Microsoft Xbox One users have wireless and wired networking built in as standard.
 The older Xbox 360 may or may not have wireless support built in depending on which model you own, but all of them include a wired network port.

 If you have a hand-held Nintendo 3DS/2DS, Wii or Sony PSP/Vita you can connect these to the internet too, as long as you have a wireless connection – set up is quick and easy.
 However, both have little quirks.
 With the PSP, you have to get online via its internet browser first, before being able to use online modes.

-The Sega Dreamcast and Nintendo Gamecube are no longer supported online.
+Older consoles such as the Sony Playstation 2, Xbox and Nintendo Gamecube are no longer supported online.